hilalkr/AI-WP-Blog-Automation/readme.md

 ## Current Status
 - Completed Tasks: Filling the necessary fields in WordPress and drafting the blog post.
-- Ongoing Tasks: Creating blog posts using AI.
+- Completed Tasks: Creating blog posts using  Gemini AI.
+- Onboarding Task: Sharing the created blog in wordpress.